 Although some characters can use spells, the workings of magic are understood by few at best.
 It is accepted that the power for magic itself comes from the sun, whether it is present in the sky or not.
 The mysterious combination of words, gestures, and materials that make a spell somehow taps this source of energy that in turn causes the desired effect.
-The components of the spells; those words, gestures and materials, route this energy to a specific and desired result.
-How magic happens is not very important to the majority of magicians.
+Somehow the components of the spells; those words, gestures and materials, route this energy to a specific and desired result.
+How magic happens is not very important to the majority of wizards.
 It is enough to know that "when you do this, that happens."

-Casting an arcane spell is a very complicated ordeal.
+Casting a wizard spell is a very complicated ordeal.
 The process of learning the correct procedure to cast a spell is difficult and taxing to the mind.
-There is a limit to just how much of this strangeness; illogical mathematics, alchemical chemistry, structuralist linguistics, a magician's mind can comprehend, and so he must live with a limit to the number of spells he can know.
+Thus, a wizard must check to see if he learns each new spell (according to his Intelligence, see Table A8).
+Furthermore, there is a limit to just how much of this strangeness; illogical mathematics, alchemical chemistry, structuralist linguistics, a wizard's mind can comprehend, and so he must live with a limit to the number of spells he can know.

-As the magician learns spells, he records their arcane notes into his spell books.
-Without spell books, a magician cannot memorize new spells.
+As the wizard learns spells, he records their arcane notes into his spell books.
+Without spell books, a wizard cannot memorize new spells.
 Within them are all his instructions for memorizing and casting all the spells he knows.
-As the magician successfully learns a new spell, he carefully enters its formula into his spell books.
-A magician can never have a spell in his books that he does not know, because if he doesn't understand it, he cannot write the formula.
+As the wizard successfully learns a new spell, he carefully enters its formula into his spell books.
+A wizard can never have a spell in his books that he does not know, because if he doesn't understand it, he cannot write the formula.
 Likewise, he cannot enter a spell into his books that is higher in level than he can cast.
 If he finds an ancient tome with spells of higher power, he must simply wait until he advances to a level at which he can use them.